thevillagehacker/thevillagehacker.github.io/_posts/2023-04-12-Business_logic_error.md

 }
 ```

-After changing the paramater in negative value and sending the request the server responded with a change in the amount value.
-The dev haven't implemented a validation on the quantity paramter which is the variable that stores the amount `quantity` value is a signed integer so the negative values will be accepted and the backend calculation on the money to be paid will be calculated based on the amount per quantity and nummber of quantities in the cart.
+Upon sending the request with a negative value for the `quantity` parameter, the server responded by adjusting the amount to be paid accordingly.
+The lack of validation on the `quantity` parameter allowed negative values to be accepted.
+As a result, the backend calculation for the amount to be paid was based on the per-quantity price and the number of quantities in the cart.

 ### Response